Plate 00 / Intro For agentic coding

 FIG · 003 The review that matters: one page of design, argued and settled before any code exists.

 1. The design conversation happens in the PR.
 Intent is files in the repo, so a teammate proposes a change to an HLD or LLD the same way they'd propose code.
-The deep conversation — the one about what the system should be — happens on a one-page design diff, before implementation, instead of surfacing halfway through a 500-line code review.
-Once the intent lands, anyone on the team can cascade it to working code.
+The deep conversation — what should the system be — happens on a one-page design diff before implementation, instead of halfway through a 500-line code review.
+Once the intent lands, anyone can cascade it to working code.

 2. The intent tree is your onboarding doc.
-Every design doc is written to be read cold, rationale on the page — which is exactly what a new teammate needs.
-The why travels with the repo, not with whoever wrote it.
+Every design doc is written to be read cold, rationale on the page — exactly what a new teammate needs.
+The why stays in the repo after its author moves on.

 3. Mixed tools, one source of truth.
 The tree is plain markdown.
 One teammate on Claude Code, another on Cursor, a third in a JetBrains IDE — everyone reads and cascades the same intent.
 No per-tool lock-in.